NikKonakov/NikKonakov/README.md

 - 👋 Hi, I’m Nikita Konakov
-- 👀 I’m interested in PC Builds, Coding my own stuff, Watching Movies and TV-Series or Anime, Computer Games.
+- 👀 I’m interested in PC Builds, Coding, Watching Movies and TV-Series or Anime, Computer Games.
-- 🌱 I’m currently studying at SAIT, Software Development Diploma
+- 🌱 I’m currently studying at SAIT, Software Development
-- 💞️ I’m looking to collaborate on some Minecraft Mods.
-- 📫 How to reach me: Discord - niksol481.
-Please write your question first!
+- 📫 How to reach me: nik.konakov@gmail.com
-- 😄 Pronouns: he/him, but who cares?
 - ⚡ Fun fact: Sun is White(not Walter!)

 <!---